Skip to main content

 • Practicals will provide students with experience and understanding of research design and technical expertise in a range of research methods applicable to independent research and will be assessed by the practical reports

-• Workshops and virtual fieldwork will provide experience of independent research design
+• Workshops and fieldwork will provide experience of independent research design

-• Students will develop their individual and group working skills through practicals and virtual fieldtrip projects, which will also provide training and experience in project design implementation and presentation
+• Students will develop their individual and group working skills through practicals and a residential fieldtrip, which will also provide training and experience in project design implementation and presentation

-• Students' ability to work in a group, designing, completing and presenting the results of a research project (including a critical understanding of the research methodology employed, project formulation, data analysis and interpretation) will be tested by the virtual field trip report
+• The fieldtrip report will test the students' ability to work in a group, designing, completing and presenting the results of a research project (including a critical understanding of the research methodology employed, project formulation, data collection, analysis and interpretation)

-• Formative assessment consists of a data analysis exercise in Term 1 which tests key skills in data handling and analysis; an outline research project proposal in Term 2 designed to assess research planning and problem formulation; and a fieldtrip notebook during the residential fieldtrip to develop skills in data collection techniques and careful and critical note taking.
+• Formative assessment consists of a data analysis exercise in Term 1 which tests key skills in data handling and analysis; a group-based oral presentation of fieldtrip projects prior to the trip in Term 2; and a fieldtrip notebook during the residential fieldtrip to develop skills in data collection techniques and careful and critical note taking.

-• The summative assessment consists of four key elements (research project proposal, two practical exercises, fieldtrip presentation, and fieldtrip report) which respectively assess the key learning outcomes: research design and hypothesis testing; analyse and present data from original and secondary sources; group work and presentation skills; and data analysis and critical interpretation.
+• The summative assessment consists of the following key elements (two practical exercises, fieldtrip presentation, and fieldtrip report) which respectively assess the key learning outcomes: research design and hypothesis testing; collect, analyse and present data from original and secondary sources; group work and oral skills; and data collection, analysis and critical interpretation.

 Teaching Methods and Learning Hours